wbotelhos/validaty/README.md

 This file contains all validators and you can include your own.
 It was separated from `jquery.validaty.js` to be more flexible and easy to edit and add more.
-By default it comes with thw following validators:
+By default it comes with the following validators:

 + E-mail
 + Number